 The challenge is to establish a definition that’s not too wide, thereby allowing anything to be included in our understanding of “camp,” and not too narrow so as to exclude clear examples of a summer camp.

 So, how do we do it?
 What would be an adequate definition of summer camp?
 It’s important to realize, first of all, that by asking for “an adequate” definition, I am suggesting that there is more than one definition we might write, each of which being more or less suited to any particular context, or need for a definition.
 Put differently, there really isn’t one correct definition of camp.
 There are many.
 An adequate definition of camp is a matter of deciding on the right level of specificity for our purposes, and since these can vary, so can our definition.
 If we wish to distinguish “youth camps” from schools, we might write a very different definition than if we want to claim camps are distinct from amusement parks.

 With that caveat, here are two methods of defining summer camp that are broadly adequate.
-The first relies on what camps do, on their unique functions as organizations.
+The first relies on what camps do, on their unique functions as organizations (an operational definition).
 And, the second focuses more on the range of substantive attributes camps express as organizations.
 Functions vs. Attributes.

 A summer camp is a youth development organization, supervised by professional adults, that strives to foster personal growth for children by providing them fun, safe educational/recreational programs, outdoor experiences and group activities while away from home during the summer months.

 A summer camp is a youth development organization comprised of the following nine attributes: